 Social Media Management has filters in place to help warn you in advance if your image files are too large or exceed recommended ratio.
 However, you will not receive advance warning about other unsupported properties (such as color profile).
 In addition, Social Media Management will not filter and warn about video files or link thumbnails.

 Most publishing issues are resolved by changing the media file so that it adheres to the file attachment guidelines of the native networks.
 Images can easily be adjusted with our in-platform Photo Editor.

 - Disconnected Channels and missing permissions

-In both cases, we recommend reconnecting the Channel to Social Media Management and ensuring that all required permissions are granted during the reconnection process.
-Bear in mind that only Admin and Team Lead users can reconnect Channels.
-Find out more about reconnecting your Channels here and find out more about the required permissions here.
+In both cases, we recommend reconnecting the channel to Social Media Management and ensuring that all required permissions are granted during the reconnection process.
+Bear in mind that only Admin and Team Lead users can reconnect channels.
+Visit our guide on reconnecting channels for more information.

 - Duplicate content gets rejected